 School employs a Positive Futures Worker, Lily Morris, to support children and their families.
-We work closely with the Community Centre who can support families and children and also The Children's Centre - OnePoint, both of which share the same building.
+We work closely with the Community Centre who can support families and children and also The Family Hub, both of which share the same building.

 Curriculum